-What You’ll Do as a CNS: Clinical Nurse Specialist Job Description
+What You’ll Do as a Clinical Nurse Specialist

-A clinical nurse specialist (CNS) is a venerable one-person show with five major responsibilities on their shoulders: Clinical practice, research, teaching, consulting, and management.
-Health care doesn’t operate with one set of guidelines, so a clinical nurse specialist job description is vital to the managed care movement.
-Because they’re also a patient advocate, it’s their job to coordinate money-saving services and resources but still provide optimal health outcomes.
+A clinical nurse specialist (CNS) is a veritable one-person show with five major responsibilities on their shoulders: clinical practice, research, teaching, consulting, and management.
+Health care doesn’t operate with one set of guidelines, so a clinical nurse specialist role is vital to the managed care movement.

-If you thrive in environments where you can care for others, have a knack for complex problem solving and can take on a leadership role, the clinical nurse specialist role could be right up your alley.
-One of the best parts of being a CNS is the ability to work in a specialized area of health care, like acute care nursing or geriatric nursing.
+If you thrive in environments where you can care for others, have a knack for complex problem solving, and can take on a leadership role, the clinical nurse specialist position could be right up your alley.
+One of the best parts of being a CNS is the ability to work in a specialized area of healthcare, like acute care nursing or geriatric nursing.

 On the job, clinical nurse specialist roles can vary depending on their specialty, but general tasks include:

 CNS programs will train students to be educators among their other duties, so it’s possible you could choose a path where mentoring is a large part of your job.
-CNSs are also well-versed in evidence-based nursing so research jobs are also a possibility.
-Learn about pay & job projections for clinical nurse specialists.
+CNSs are also well-versed in evidence-based nursing, so research jobs are also a possibility.
+Check out some common roles below.

 What Degree Do I Need to Become a CNS?